 After seven amazing years living and playing in Switzerland, Chris knew it was time for a change.
 He just didn’t know what he wanted to do with the rest of his life.

-He wanted to go back to school and move forward with his career, but knew a traditional campus wouldn’t be the right fit for him.
+He wanted to go back to school and move forward with his career, but he knew a traditional campus wouldn’t be the right fit for him.
 That’s when he found WGU.

 Chris decided to enter the Management and Leadership master’s program at WGU.
 “Ultimately, that led me down the path that showed me exactly what I wanted to do,” Chris says.
 He wanted to help kids and businesses learn about soft skills they would need to succeed.